adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 categories: design ux
 ---

 You might be tempted to remove labels from certain form controls to create a minimal aesthetic and save space.
-It's a [UX myth](http://uxmyths.com/post/115783813605/myth-34-simple-minimal) that saving space and minimalism design equates to better experiences.
+But it's a [UX myth](http://uxmyths.com/post/115783813605/myth-34-simple-minimal) that saving space and minimalist design equates to better experiences.

 Labels are essential because: